EnvoProv/EnvoProv/BOT.md

 User must possess the credentials of cloud service provider - AWS, DO etc.

 2. **Main Flow**
-  1. User requests a environment with number of virtual machines and technology stack
+  1. User requests a environment with number of virtual machines[S1] and technology stack[S2].
-  2. EnvoProv replies back with the list of VMs allocated.
+  2. EnvoProv replies back with the list of VMs allocated[S3].

-3. **Subflows**
+3. **Subflows** <br>
-  1. User will submit number of VMs and EnvoProv will create request instances of the specified number.
+ [S1] User will submit number of VMs and EnvoProv will create request instances of the specified number. <br>
-  2. Request Server will resolve the dependencies of the requested technology stack and install them first.
-Then it will install the requested technology stack
+ [S2] Request Server will resolve the dependencies of the requested technology stack and install them first.
+Then it will install the requested technology stack. <br>
-  3. Request Server creates a list of the IP address of VM allocated and return back to the user.
+ [S3] Request Server creates a list of the IP address of VM allocated and return back to the user. <br>

-4. **Alternative Flows**
+4. **Alternative Flows** <br>
-  1. Credentials are expired or incorrect.
+ [E1] Credentials are expired or incorrect. <br>
-  2. User doesn’t have access to the number of VMs requested.
+ [E2] User doesn’t have access to the number of VMs requested. <br>
-  3. The number of requested VMs are not available.
+ [E3] The number of requested VMs are not available. <br>
-  4. The third party package managers and hosts are not available / online.
+ [E4] The third party package managers and hosts are not available / online. <br>

 ##3.
-Exception thrown in case of wrong requirements entered.
+User requests to delete an instance or a cluster of instances which are assigned an unique ID on creation.

 1. **Preconditions**
   User must possess the credentials of cloud service provider - AWS, DO etc.

-2. **Main flow**
+2. **Main flow** <br>
-  1. User will request a stack on a particular cloud provider with his specific requirements which are not handled by EnvoProv.
-  2. Bot will return a message with options of configurations that it can provide.
+  User will request to delete an instance or a cluster of instance by mentioning the instance id[S1] that was assigned.

+3. **Subflows** <br>
+  [S1] If the user does not remember his/her instance ID they can request for a list of all the instances under their name. <br>
-3. **Alternative Flows**
+4. **Alternative Flows** <br>
-  1. Credentials are wrong.
-Bot reports to user.
+  [E1] Credentials are expired or incorrect. <br>
-  2. User account doesn’t have enough resources to provision VMs.
+	[E2] User doesn’t have access right of the VMs requested to be deleted. <br>